kshitizShri929/Bash-Scripting-Programming/Document.md

 then

-  echo "Congratualations Team!, Now you are member of TechInternTeam."
+  echo "Congratulations Team!, Now you are a member of TechInternTeam."

 fi